foysalhossain12/-Linux-Privilege-Escalation/README.md

 # Finding SUID Binaries

 We already know that there is SUID capable files on the system, thanks to our LinEnum scan.
-However, if we want to do this manually we can use the command: "find / -perm -u=s -type f 2>/dev/null" to search the file system for SUID/GUID files.
+However, if we want to do this manually we can use the command: 👽"find / -perm -u=s -type f 2>/dev/null" 👽 to search the file system for SUID/GUID files.
 Let's break down this command.

 find - Initiates the "find" command